ethanniser/next-typesafe-url/README.md

 }
 ```

-Or use [`concurrently`](https://www.npmjs.com/package/concurrently) to run it in parallel with your dev script:
+Or use [`concurrently`](https://www.npmjs.com/package/concurrently) to run it in parallel with your next script:

 ```json
 {